LionGateOS/LionGateTravels/README.txt

-LionGate Travels v64 — Traveler Profile Auto-Fill Mock Inputs
+LionGate Travels v65 — Wire Mock Inputs to Auto-Fill Screen

-Includes sample payloads for testing the Test Mode Traveler Profile Auto-Fill screen:
+Connects the mock input JSON files to the Test Mode Traveler Profile Auto-Fill screen, so you can see simulated outputs for DigitalID, Camera OCR, Combined, and Invalid scenarios.
-- digitalid_sample.json
-- cameraocr_sample.json
-- combined_sample.json
-- invalid_sample.json

 TEST MODE ONLY.
-Safe for overwriting in the main folder.